A Korean Macroeconomic Database for Data-Rich Policy Analysis and U.S.--Korea Dependence: KRED construction

-\item \textbf{Housing Market}: FRED-MD provides regional disaggregation of housing starts and permits by U.S. census regions.
+\item \textbf{Housing Market}: FRED-MD provides regional disaggregation of housing starts and permits by U.S.\ census regions.
 KRED refines this by categorizing housing data based on Korea’s urban structure: Seoul, the Seoul metropolitan area (Incheon and Gyeonggi), five major cities (Busan, Daegu, Daejeon, Gwangju, Ulsan), and other regions.
 This enhances the regional granularity of housing dynamics.

-\item \textbf{Interest Rates and Yields}: The U.S. Treasury bill rates (e.g., TB3MS, TB6MS) are not directly available in Korea.
-These are substituted in KRED by monetary stabilization bond yields (91-day and 1-year maturities).
-Additionally, whereas FRED-MD emphasizes the 5-year Treasury minus federal funds rate (T5YFFM), our analysis indicates that the 3-year Treasury yield is more informative for Korea's economy, leading us to replace T5YFFM with the 3-year yield spread.
+\item \textbf{Interest Rates and Yields}: Short-term Korea Treasury Bills (KTBs) markets remain less developed than those in the United States.
+For short horizons, we therefore use Monetary Stabilization Bond yields at 91 days and 1 year as practical counterparts to the U.S. T-bills.\footnote{Monetary Stabilization Bonds---issued by the Bank of Korea to manage liquidity surplus---serve as reference rates for short maturities in Korea.} For the term structure, we construct spreads relative to the policy rate.
+In our empirical analysis, the 3-year spread is particularly informative for Korea, and we use the 3-year term spread (\texttt{T3YFFM}) as the primary medium-maturity slope measure.

-\item \textbf{Exchange Rates}: KRED includes exchange rates of the Korean Won against major currencies—U.S. Dollar, Euro, Japanese Yen, and Chinese Yuan.
-These selections are based on Korea's export shares by trade partner, providing relevant indicators of Korea’s external balance and competitiveness. \end{itemize}
+\item \textbf{Exchange Rates}: KRED includes exchange rates of the Korean Won against major currencies, including the U.S.\ dollar, euro, Japanese yen, and Chinese yuan.
+These selections are based on Korea's export shares by trade partner, providing relevant indicators of Korea’s external balance and competitiveness.

-We also applied transformations to make the series to be stationary.
-Those codes and series mappings are provided in the Appendix to facilitate replication and comparative analysis.
-While KRED is aligned in spirit and structure with FRED-MD, it is customized to fit Korea’s statistical infrastructure and economic composition.
-These modifications enhance its empirical usability for business cycle research and real-time macroeconomic monitoring in the Korean context.